 "He's my watcher.
 And he's in love with my sister.
 And she's not in love with him.
 And I'm caught in the middle.
 So how is that not my business?"

 Faith shot her a warning look.
-"It just isn't, ok."
+"It just isn't, okay."

-Dawn looked at Spike, saw something in his face that made her shrug in resignation.
+Dawn looked at Spike and must have seen something in his face that made her shrug in resignation.
 "Fine.
 Whatever."
 She threw her ice cream stick away and walked away from them.

 Spike looked at Faith.
 "Thanks."

-"For what it's worth, I agree with Dawn."
-She threw away the burrito wrapper and went after the other slayer.
+"For what it's worth, I agree with Dawn.
+Find someone else.
+B will just break you heart."
+She threw away the burrito wrapper and went after Dawn.
 It was a few minutes before a subdued Spike caught up with them.

 Willow sat up in bed with a start.
 "Tara?"